oceanshq/ismaudit-codes/codes.md

 - 5.1.3 The Company should clearly define and document the master's responsibility with regard to issuing appropriate orders and instructions in a clear and simple manner
 - 5.1.4 The Company should clearly define and document the master's responsibility with regard to verifying that specified requirements are observed
 - 5.1.5 The Company should clearly define and document the master's responsibility with regard to periodically reviewing the SMS and reporting its deficiencies to the shore-based management
+- 5.2 The Company should ensure that the SMS operating on board the ship contains a clear statement emphasizing the master's authority.
+The Company should establish in the SMS that the master has the overriding authority and the responsibility to make decisions with respect to safety and pollution prevention and to request the Company's assistance as may be necessary.

 ## 6. Resources And Personnel